-I provide a make-up paragraph day during the last week of classes.
-If you fail to complete a paragraph in class during the time allotted or are absent on the day the class finishes one of the paragraphs, you should immediately submit a request to attend the make-up day.
-The request should be a typed persuasive paragraph of 150 words that explains the reason for the absence or missed deadline.
-Attach appropriate documentation to the paragraph.
-Only those students who have submitted a request to attend the make-up day and are approved will be allowed to attend the make-up day.
-Students who are approved to come to the make-up day will be able to substitute the make-up day paragraph for their zero on one paragraph grade.
-The makeup paragraph can substitute only for a paragraph, not for a revision grade or daily work grades.
+I provide one make-up paragraph day during the last week of classes.
+If you fail to complete a paragraph assignment, you must immediately submit a request to attend the make-up day.
+The request must be a persuasive, typed memo (approx.150 words) that explains the reason for the absence or missed deadline, with appropriate documentation attached.
+You will be notified if your request is approved.
+Only those students whose requests have been approved in advance will be allowed to attend the make-up day.
+You will be able to substitute the make-up day paragraph for one paragraph grade, not for a revision grade or daily work grades.
 The make-up day paragraph will be hand-written during one class period.